keyboardshotgun/ReactNativeKaleidoscope/README.md

 # ReactNativeKaleidoscope

+🎪 React-Native + Typescript + React-Native-Animatedv2 playgournd 🎠

-react-native, typescript, Animated v2 wcandillon, You are the best.
+👍 wcandillon, You are the best 👍